 - Salt – to taste

-Pkhali most of all resembles the consistency of the pate, so for the preparation of this dish all the ingredients will have to be crushed.
+Pkhali most of all resembles the consistency of the pate.
+For the preparation of this dish all the ingredients will have to be crushed.
 An ordinary meat grinder is best for this (in a blender, walnuts can be difficult to grind).

 Peel the spinach in hot water and boil for 10 minutes.
-After cooling, spinach shake hands.
-With the addition of fresh cilantro, pepper, garlic and nuts, this mass should be passed through a meat grinder.
-After that, for sourness, add, if desired, a little wine vinegar and salt.
+After cooling, grind spinach, together with the fresh cilantro, pepper, garlic and nuts in a meat grinder.
+As a final step, you can add a little wine vinegar and salt.
 Enjoy your meal!